fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 **Wizard (Wi):** Available after you've reached Spell Level 3 in at least *two* other caster classes.
 A very small library of spells, but each is extremely powerful, especially when it comes to summoning and repelling demons.
 The only class that is capable of reviving the dead.
 Wizards have access to more armor and weapons than any other caster (including the Spectre Snare), which can be handy later on.
 You probably want one.

-#### Advice for Building a Party
+### Advice for Building a Party

 The first part of the game is the hardest to survive.
 The absolutely most critical thing you need, at least for your front three, is a low AC, because that determines how often you hit and how often you get hit.
 You also want as much HP as possible.
 And it's helpful to have at least one character with high Luck who can sit in Slot 1 so you can run away from combat; you'll be doing that a lot early on.

 Stepping back, there are lots of ways to create a balanced party that is capable of winning the game, as evidenced by my slightly sarcastic suggestions that "you probably want" one of every class.
 No individual class is absolutely essential to winning, although you'll have to work around a few things if you don't have a Bard, and if you don't have two Archmages by the end of the game you're going to have some trouble in Mangar's Tower.

-The two basic strategies for creating a party are:

-- **One True Party:** Build the characters you want to play the entire game with and suffer through the extreme difficulty of the first few levels.
-- **The Expendables:** Build a party whose only purpose is to get through the first couple of levels.
-Once they're strong enough to survive, create the characters you actually want and hide them in the back line so they don't die while your stronger characters continue to kill things and rack up XP.
-Eventually, discard the first set and replace them with the "real" party members.

-Again, there is no one right mix of characters.
+There is no "one true way" to roll a party.
 Three fighters for the front row and three mages for the back works great.
 Some people prefer to play with a Bard so they can use Bard Songs and the various Horns, but do you put them in the front where they aren't great at melee, or in the back instead of a third caster?
 Even among the fighter classes there's no obvious best combination.

 Pretty much everyone agrees that you don't need a Rogue, though.